Digital-Grinnell/dlad-blog/content/posts/144-A-Pagefind-Problem/index.md

 ## 1. Skip Azure and Deploy Only to DigitalOcean

 Ultimately, Rootstalk's production instance is a DigitalOcean (DO) static web app, Azure is only used for "staging" of a locally viable Rootstalk instance.
 DO doesn't use GitHub Actions, a drawback in my book, so its build script, called an "App Spec" in DO, is a little more "open".
-The critical parto of the App Spec I use to deploy Rootstalk in DO reads like this:
+The critical portion of the App Spec I use to deploy Rootstalk in DO reads like this:

 ```
 static_sites: